 Losing weight gets harder as the process lengthens.
 Simply eating less and exercising more is not all it takes to lose weight.
 Both eating less and exercising more have consistently been proven to FAIL for more than 95% of the population (Bailor, 2018).
 However, studies have shown that some people who exercise consistently and alter their diet have lost weight.
-These same studies disregarded mentioning other factors, like genetics, environment, emotional state and what types of food a person eats can also contribute (Sifferlin, 2017).
+These same studies disregarded mentioning other factors, like genetics, environment, emotional state and the types of food a person eats

 Dr. David Ludwig mentioned that if you decided to eat less but exercise more, you will fail, and your metabolism will win.
 Simply looking at calories is misguided at best and potentially harmful because it disregards how those calories are affecting our hormones and metabolism and ultimately our ability to stick to a diet (Sifferlin, 2017).